Trade Adjustment Assistance

 Job Search Assistance

 Looking for a job can be stressful.
 Whether you are looking for a new job, considering a change in career paths, or developing a plan for your career, the TAA program can help!
-The TAA program and your local Job Center offers a wide variety of services to assist your job search efforts.
+The TAA program and your local Job Center offers a wide variety of services to assist your job search and employment efforts.

 Job Search Allowance